Skip to main content

 Every new session automatically receives default local resources:

-• the agent workspace directory
+• the shared agent workspace substrate

 • the agent learnings store